Complete Guide: How to Hire Delivery Drivers in 2024 [Expert Tips]

 Nowadays, dozens of companies are providing last-mile delivery service, but merely finding the best delivery drivers won’t cut it.
 You need to provide a better customer experience and excellent customer service.
 To do so, you will need a team of skilled drivers and efficient route-planning tools.

 According to a recent survey, delivery drivers lose 4-6 mins in the search for the exact drop-off point, resulting in the loss of the company’s revenue.
-Therefore, your job is not done even if you find an average delivery driver because you might need a delivery route planner as well.
+Therefore, your job is not done even if you find an average delivery driver because you might need a delivery route planner app as well.

 In this article, we will discuss how to hire delivery drivers, plus how to make timely deliveries without wasting extra time on the road.